PavelShep/Codewars/README.md

-Welcome to the Codewars-Ruby repository!
-This repository contains solutions to various coding challenges and exercises from the Codewars platform, all implemented in Ruby.
+Welcome to the Codewars repository!
+This repository contains solutions to various coding challenges and exercises from the Codewars platform.

 ## About Codewars